djepi29/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+Tweeter is a single-page Twitter clone, where users can create short posts of up to 140 characters and have them append to the main page.
+Posts are sequential, with the most recent posts appearing at the top of the page.
+To do so, Tweeter fetches a list of posts from a simplified ‘server’ and allows users to add posts to this list dynamically.
+All the requests will be made asynchronously, which will allow us to gain familiarity using the jQuery library to make these requests.

 ## Getting Started